weaveworks/weave-gitops-private/docs/rfcs/0003-pipelines-promotion/README.md

 ### Determine whether a promotion is needed

-This responsibility is assumed by the `pipeline controller` running in the management cluster that:
-- determine whether at the back of the event and a pipeline definition, a promotion is required.
+This responsibility is assumed by the `pipeline controller` running in the management cluster that determines whether, at the back of the deployment event and a pipeline definition, a promotion is required and initialise the promotion.

 A deeper look into this part of the solution could be found [here](determine-promotion-needs.md).